3 Ways to Elevate External Audit’s Reliance on Your Risk Assessment

 Internal audit teams have a lot to gain by improving the transparency and collaboration with external audit during the risk assessment process.
 Whether your team implements more methodical documentation of the rationale behind their scope and risk ranking, puts a mechanism in place for identifying new and emerging risks, or solicits feedback from the external audit team earlier in the process, all these measures can boost the strategic value of — and confidence in — internal audit’s risk assessment.

-Judson Aiken is Senior Director of ESG Solutions, and leads a team of Sales Engineers.
-Prior to joining AuditBoard, Judson was at Ernst & Young in their Risk Advisory practice supporting enterprise risk management, SOX, and internal audit.
+Judson Aiken is a Senior Director of Risk and ESG Solutions driving strategic growth across AuditBoard’s enterprise risk management and ESG customer base, with an emphasis on product development.
+Prior to AuditBoard, Judson was at EY in their Risk Advisory practice supporting enterprise risk management, SOX, and internal audit.
 Connect with Judson on LinkedIn.